Pacific islands are open to international tourism

 in Canada.
 Booking a flight to Hawaii with a layover in one of these major airports can sometimes be a more cost-effective option, but it will require additional travel time. - The best airlines to fly to Hawaii from the US and Canada are: Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Fiji Airways, Hawaiian Airlines, Japan Airlines, Southwest Airlines, and United Airlines.
 They are top full-service carriers, offering exceptional customer service, in-flight comfort, a generous checked baggage allowance, and reliable customer support channels – all included in the ticket price.

-- For long-haul flights, the type of aircraft you choose can make a huge difference to your overall comfort on board – especially if you’re flying economy.
-The best aircraft have comfier seats with more legroom, WiFi, superior entertainment systems, and a better passenger experience in every cabin in general.
-When booking a flight to Hawaii, look for the airlines that use wide-body planes designed for long-haul flights, such as Airbus A350 (best choice), A380, A320neo, or Boeing 767, 777, and 787 Dreamliner.
+For long-haul flights, the aircraft type can make a huge difference to your overall comfort on board — especially if you’re flying economy.
+The best aircraft have comfier seats with more legroom, USB charging ports, WiFi connectivity, superior entertainment systems, and a better passenger experience in every cabin.

 Interisland flights: island hopping in Hawaii